 Listed Load Capacity: 600 lbs

-On the lower end of the price range, stability can be a major concern.
+Stability can be a major concern for trailers on the lower end of the price range.
 You don’t want a fully burdened trailer wobbling all over the place while you’re on the road!
 That won’t be an issue with this tried-and-true MotoGroup model.
 Its double aluminum racks allow you to mount two bikes at once (none weighing more than 400 lbs, though).
 Its main selling point is a triple-screw anti-wobble set.
 Reportedly, this improves the trailer’s stability to match that of much more expensive models.

 Listed Load Capacity: 600 lbs